top of page

 Moab Solstice Snake trail

-About 200 yards after making a left and hiking in the wash you'll find Dead End Arch high above and to your right.
+Roughly 200 yards after making a left into the wash, Dead End Arch presents itself high and to the right.

 Moab Solstice Snake trail

-A zoomed in photo of the arch is below.
+Below is a zoomed in photo of the arch.

 Dead End Arch Moab